IBM/extract-textual-insights-from-video/README.md

 ![upload](doc/source/images/uploadvideo.gif)

 - You can see the custom language and acoustic models that we built in [Build custom Speech to Text model with speaker diarization capabilities](https://github.com/IBM/build-custom-stt-model-with-diarization) code pattern from the series.
+If you have landed directly on this code pattern and created credentials then you will see "Lite version".

 >Note: We have trained a custom language model and an acoustic model with `IBM Earnings Call Q1 2019` dataset.
 Hence the model's performance will be best for Computer Science, Finance related Content.
 The model can be trained according to the content that you wish to extract.
 Example: Train the model with sports dataset to get best results with sports commentary.

 ![sttoptions](doc/source/images/sttoptions.png)

 - You can find the advance NLP and Tone Analyzer options that we worked with in the [Use advanced NLP and Tone Analysis to extract meaningful insights](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) code pattern from the series.
+If you have landed directly on this code pattern and created credentials then you will see "Lite version".
 ![nluoptions](doc/source/images/nluoptions.png)

 - Click on the `Submit` button and wait for the application to process.
 When you have pressed submit, the application in background will:
     - Extract audio from the video.